nkumar007/games-arena/README.md

 ## Getting Started

-To get started with GameHub, follow these steps:
+To get started with GameBazaar, follow these steps:

 1. Clone this repository to your local machine.
 2. Run `npm install` to install the required dependencies.